strata-mvc/strata/docs/installation.md

 There are folders and files that need to be created in order for Strata to be used from within your project.
 To ensure you have everything needed, the last step is to run the Strata installer script which comes packaged in Strata.

 Ensure the file is executable first, then run the bash script.
 The script will confirm that you have the correct directory structure as well as populate your project with starter files.
+Note that it will also delete some of the unneeded files that were added by Bedrock.

 ~~~ bash
 $ chmod +x vendor/francoisfaubert/strata/src/Scripts/install